-Fluid mosaic model definition: It describes the structure of cell membranes where a flexible lipid layer is spread with large protein molecules that act as channels through which other molecules enter and exit any cell.
+It describes the structure of cell membranes where a flexible lipid layer is spread with large protein molecules that act as channels through which other molecules enter and exit any cell.

 The fluid mosaic model of cell membrane was first proposed by S.J.
 Singer and Garth L. Nicolson in 1972.
-The model has evolved, but it still accurately summarises the structure and functions of the plasma membrane.
+The model has evolved, but it still accurately summarizes the structure and functions of the plasma membrane.
 The mosaic model of membrane structure describes the structure of the plasma membrane as a mosaic of components including phospholipids, proteins, carbohydrates, cholesterol, and proteins that gives the membrane a fluid character.

 Plasma membranes range from 5 -10 nm in thickness.
 The proportions of proteins, lipids, and carbohydrates in the plasma membrane are different from cell types.
 For example, myelin constitutes 18% of protein and 76% of lipid.
 The mitochondrial inner membrane has 76% of protein and 24% of lipid.

 According to the fluid mosaic model of the cell membrane, it has a quasi fluid structure in which lipids and proteins are arranged in a mosaic manner.